mmurygin/notes/soft-skills/communication.md

 ### Being Influenceable
+**Being humble is not thinking less of yourself, but thinking of youself less.**

 1. Don't win arguments.
     * win hearts in minds
 1. Acknowledge others' positive effect on you / project.
     * Thank you, I hadn't looked on it before
     * I appreciate you challenging me on it
 1. Share your improvement efforts.